 Children can attend an after-school centre from 1st to 3rd grade.
 You can register your child to attend the after-school centre at the same time as signing up for child for preschool or primary school.

-You can register your child for the after-school centre through the link below.
+You can register your child for the after-school centre through the link above.
 The child will attend the after-school centre associated with its primary school, and all children from the same primary school attend the same after-school centre.

 Tórshavn Municipality has three youth clubs located in Tórshavn city centre as well as youth clubs in Argir, Norðasta Horn, Hoyvík, Nólsoy, Kollafjørður and Kaldbak.